braintelligencePL/mac-setup/README.md

 <BR>

 ### 🚛 Chrome Plugins
-- ad-block - well... you know.
+- `Ad-Block` - well... you know.
-- Stylus - to change CSS style of any website that you want.
+- `Stylus` - to change CSS style of any website that you want.
-- Google Translate - if you're not English speaker (very helpfull)
+- `Google Translate` - if you're not English speaker (very helpfull)
-- Postman Interceptor - proxy to capture HTTP or HTTPS requests.
+- `Postman Interceptor` - proxy to capture HTTP or HTTPS requests.
-- OneTab - convert with one-click all of your tabs into a list.
+- `OneTab` - convert with one-click all of your tabs into a list.
-- WhatFont - fast way of knowing what font are you looking at.
+- `WhatFont` - fast way of knowing what font are you looking at.
-- VueJs - for VueJS developers.
+- `VueJs` - for VueJS developers.
-- Emoji - 🧐🤓😎
+- `EmojiOne` - 🧐🤓😎

 <BR>